“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 What’s the cost of living in San Cristobal de las Casas for digital nomads?

-Where to eat in San Cristobal de las Casas?
+How safe is San Cristobal de las Casas?

 Save This Post For Later On Pinterest!